 HOW TO APPLY

-The Evelyn and Walter Haas, Jr. Fund is partnering with Walker and Associates Consulting - a national strategic management consulting and search firm – for this search.
-To apply, email a cover letter, resume and list of three references (candidates will be notified in advance of any outreach to your references) to email@example.com on or before 5:00 p.m.
-PST on Friday, June 21, 2019.
+The Evelyn and Walter Haas, Jr. Fund is partnering with Walker and Associates Consulting - a national strategic management consulting and search firm – for this search. for this search.
+To apply, email a cover letter, resume and list of three references (candidates will be notified in advance of any outreach to your references) to firstname.lastname@example.org ASAP.
 Use the subject line: Director of Talent and Culture.
 Submit Microsoft Word or PDF files only (one combined PDF file is preferred).
 Resume review begins immediately.